Mercury (automobile): 1980s

-In 1982, Mercury introduced its first two-seat vehicle; the Mercury LN7 was marketed as a counterpart of the Ford EXP.
-To distinguish the LN7, the rear hatchback was fitted with a compound-curve rear window.
-For the first time since 1977, the Cougar was offered as a station wagon (replacing the otherwise identical Zephyr wagon, as Mercury shifted the model line upward in price).
-While struggling against the Mustang GT in sales, the Capri RS also was given the 5.0L V8.
+In 1982, Mercury introduced the Mercury LN7; the first two-seat Mercury, the LN7 was derived from the Ford EXP.
+To distinguish the model line, the LN7 was fitted with a compound-curve window for its hatchback.
+The Zephyr wagon was discontinued, replaced by a Cougar station wagon (last seen in 1977), as Mercury sought to shift the wagon upward in price.
+In place of the previous 4.2L V8, the Capri RS received the 5.0L V8 of the Mustang GT.

-1983 saw a major model revision within Ford and Mercury, involving full-size and mid-size model lines.
-Within the context of Mercury, most revisions were centered around the Cougar model range.
-Reverting to its traditional role of a two-door coupe, the Cougar XR7 underwent a complete exterior redesign; adopting a far more aerodynamic body than its predecessor, the Cougar was styled with a notchback roofline (the Thunderbird, a fastback).
-Under a mid-cycle model revision (to improve its aerodynamics), the Cougar sedan and wagon took on the Marquis nameplate (Ford renaming the Granada the LTD).
-As the most popular full-size Mercury since 1979, the Grand Marquis became a distinct model line (alongside the Ford LTD Crown Victoria).
-The Zephyr was discontinued after 1983 and replaced by the front-wheel drive 1984 Topaz.
+1983 saw a major model revision within Ford and Mercury, involving both full-size and mid-size model lines.
+The mid-size Fox-platform lines underwent a mid-cycle model revisions (largely to improve exterior aerodynamics), with Cougar sedans and wagons taking on the Marquis nameplate (as the Ford Granada became the LTD); the Grand Marquis became a distinct model line (having become the most popular full-size Mercury since 1979) alongside the Ford LTD Crown Victoria.
+The Cougar XR7 underwent a complete redesign of the exterior, adopting a far sleeker body than its 1980 predecessor; while the Thunderbird was styled with a fastback roofline, the Cougar received a formal notchback roofline.
+The Capri underwent a visible change to its rear roofline, as it adopted a compound-curve window for its liftgate (requiring a redesigned rear fascia).
 Selling far under sales projections (less than 5,000 were sold for 1983), the two-seat LN7 was withdrawn in favor of its Ford counterpart.
-Buoyed by Cougar sales, Mercury was the fifth-highest selling brand in the United States (the highest it would ever finish).
+Buoyed by Cougar sales, Mercury was the fifth-highest selling brand in the United States for 1983 (the highest it would ever finish).

-For 1984, the introduction of the front-wheel drive Mercury Topaz further ended model overlap within Mercury.
-The counterpart of the Ford Tempo, the Topaz replaced the Zephyr while offering a sedan counterpart of the Lynx (in a similar context to the Volkswagen Jetta and Golf).
-Along with advancing the use of aerodynamic exterior design, the 1984 Topaz became the first Lincoln-Mercury vehicle to offer a driver-side airbag (as an option).
-The Topaz also marked the first appearance of the Mercury "stacked angle" brand emblem, used through the 2011 model year.
-The introduction proved successful, with the entire division selling nearly 500,000 vehicles.
+For 1984, Mercury further updated its model range.
+Replacing the Zephyr, the front-wheel drive Mercury Topaz compact was introduced alongside the Ford Tempo, competing against the GM J-cars introduced for 1982.
+Sharing chassis underpinnings with the Escort/Lynx (on a longer wheelbase), the Topaz was developed as a sedan.
+As with the Thunderbird/Cougar, the Tempo/Topaz advanced the use of aerodynamically enhanced exterior design; the 1984 Topaz became the first Lincoln-Mercury vehicle to offer a driver-side airbag (as an option).
+The new model line also marked the debut of the Mercury "stacked angle" emblem; in various forms, it would be used through the 2011 model year.
+The change from Zephyr to Topaz proved successful, with all of Mercury selling nearly 500,000 vehicles.